Back to ADT Guides

 Quick Solutions

-Enter master code and press off to silence beeping
+Enter the master code and press off to silence the beeping

-Replace backup battery if over 3 years old
+Replace the backup battery if it's over 3 years old

 Replace any sensor batteries showing low